 Retirement - There is no longer a specific age at which you have to retire.
 To discuss options available to you when you reach pensionable age please speak to your line manager or contact Human Resources & Organisational Development.

 Mature Students - There is no upper age limit for studying here and our oldest students are in their late seventies!
-For information and support for students who are over 21 and have been away from school for at least 2 years, visit the Mature Student webpage.
 We have flexible approaches to admssion and a free short course, Step up to HE, as a taster for studying in HE.
 The Students' union has a Mature Students Network.

 Care Leavers - For information on support and accommodation available to care leavers while studying at the University..